adamjthomas/QAF/README.md

 # Quality Assurance Framework (QAF)

 ## Description
 This framework is a boilerplate I built to help ease manual quality assurance analysts into automating their tests with code.
+This framework was heavily inspired and derived from an original framework by [Ahkila Lanka](https://www.linkedin.com/in/akhila-lanka-b814099a/).

 #### Technologies Used:
 - Selenium Web Driver